| Cinematherapy.com

 In this movie Jesse was cynical, while Celine was sweet

+and open.
 Although the whole movie affected me,

 the line I remember most was then they were playing